View Document

 Management of Research Data and Primary Materials Policy

 This is the current version of this document.
-You can provide feedback on this document to the document author - refer to the Status and Details on the document's navigation bar.
+To view historic versions, click the link in the document's navigation bar.

 Section 1 - Purpose

-2. maximising the potential for future research; and
+2. maximise the potential for future research;

-3. minimising waste of resources of value to researchers and the wider community.
+5. minimise waste of resources of value to researchers and the wider community.

 Top of Page